 The NHS Confederation largely supports the Health and Care Bill.
 There is clear consensus across our membership that the future of health and care must be based on collaboration and partnership working at a local level, which this Bill facilitates.

-Our members – leaders across the NHS – are in agreement that the Bill should be as permissive as possible.
-It should act as an enabler of integration and local flexibility, empowering local leaders to make decisions in the best interests of their local populations rather than an overly prescriptive set of centralised rules.
-As such, we urge Peers not to support amendments that would stipulate further duties on ICSs, as this would undermine their ability to do so.
+Our members – leaders across the NHS – agree that the Bill should be as permissive as possible.
+It should act as an enabler of integration and local flexibility, empowering local leaders to make decisions in the best interests of their populations rather than an overly prescriptive set of centralised rules.

-Our primary concern is the proposed introduction of unchecked new powers that would allow Secretary of State to intervene in local service reconfiguration, despite there already being an established process in place.
+Our primary concern is the proposed introduction of unchecked new powers that would allow the Secretary of State for Health and Social Care to intervene in local service reconfiguration, despite there already being an established process in place.
 Health leaders are concerned if these powers remain in the Bill in their current form, they will undermine progress towards integration, transparency, patient safety and quality of care.
+We therefore urge peers to vote in favour of the amendment in the name of Baroness Thornton and Lord Patel that would remove these powers from the Bill.

-Our members are also concerned about the Powers of Direction the Bill is due to give the Secretary of State, the need for the part of the legislation regarding workforce to be strengthened, and the need for the statutory duties on Integrated Care Boards (ICBs) to be kept to a minimum.
+Also, our members are concerned about the Powers of Direction the Bill is due to give the Secretary of State, the need for the part of the legislation regarding workforce to be strengthened, and national and local spend on mental health.

 Local reconfigurations (Schedule 6)

-Our members most significant concern regarding the Health and Care Bill is the significant and largely unchecked new powers for the Secretary of State to intervene at any stage of a local service reconfiguration, with no minimum set of information requirements on which to base such a decision.
+Our members’ most pressing concern regarding the Health and Care Bill is the significant and largely unchecked new powers for the Secretary of State to intervene at any stage of a local service reconfiguration, with no minimum set of information requirements on which to base such a decision.

-We believe this risks undermining progress towards integration in the following ways:
+We believe this change risks undermining progress towards integration in the following ways:

 - The ability of hospitals, GP surgeries, clinics and other local NHS organisations to make important and sometimes difficult decisions about the services they provide is significantly reduced.
 This takes away local expert accountability, which is a key aspiration of the Bill.